Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-Both samples are specific to 'book', avoiding the word itself.
-They highlight key characteristics like being found in libraries, containing pages, words, and illustrations, and being a source of knowledge and escape.
+The informed clues are excellent.
+They are highly specific to 'book' ('libraries', 'sequential pages', 'readers') without using any part of the word 'book'.
+They offer distinct angles (physical characteristics/location vs. immersive experience) and are clear yet challenging.

 ✅ Strengths:
 - Generally specific and relate to correct answer